dystcz/nuxt-permissions/README.md

 [![npm version](https://badge.fury.io/js/nuxt-permissions.svg)](https://badge.fury.io/js/nuxt-permissions)

-This is a simple package for integration of roles and permissions.
+This is a simple package for integrating roles and permissions with a Nuxt application.
-This package **should not be used as only solution**, it's designed to complement backend permissions.
+It is designed to complement backend permissions, and should not be used as the sole solution.

+Please note that this package is a work in progress and is subject to change.

 ## Installation